-Each address in the memory map register table has eight bit locations.
+Each row in the memory map register table has eight bit locations.
 The memory map is divided into the following sections:

-- Analog Devices, Inc., SPI registers (Register 0x0000 to Register 0x000F) - Clock/SYSREF/chip power-down pin control registers (Register 0x003F to Register 0x01FF) - Chip operating mode control registers (Register 0x0200 to Register 0x0201) - Fast detect and signal monitor control registers (Register 0x0245 to Register 0x027A) - DDC function registers (Register 0x0300 to Register 0x03CD) - Digital outputs and test modes registers (Register 0x0550 to Register 0x05CB and Register 0x1222 to Register 0x1262) - Programmable filter control and coefficients registers (Register 0x0DF8 to Register 0x0F7F) - VREF/analog input control registers (Register 0x0701 and Register 0x18A6 to Register 0x1A4D)
+- Analog Devices SPI registers (Register 0x0000 to Register 0x000F) - Clock/SYSREF/chip power-down pin control registers (Register 0x003F to Register 0x0201) - Fast detect and signal monitor control registers (Register 0x0245 to Register 0x027A) - DDC function registers (Register 0x0300 to Register 0x03CD) - Digital outputs and test modes registers (Register 0x0550 to Register 0x05CB) - Programmable filter control and coefficients registers (Register 0x0DF8 to Register 0x0F7F) - VREF/analog input control registers (Register 0x18A6 to Register 0x1A4D)

-Table 46 (see the Memory Map Register Details section) documents the default hexadecimal value for each hexadecimal address shown.
-For example, Address 0x0561, the output sample mode register, has a hexadecimal default value of 0x01, which means that Bit 0=1, and the remaining bits are 0s.
+Table 43 (see the Memory Map Register Details section) documents the default hexadecimal value for each hexadecimal address shown.
+The column with the heading Bit 7 (MSB) is the start of the default hexadecimal value given.
+For example, Address 0x0561, the output sample mode register, has a hexadecimal default value of 0x01, which means that Bit 0 = 1, and the remaining bits are 0s.
 This setting is the default output format value, which is twos complement.
-For more information on this function and others, see Table 46.
+For more information on this function and others, see Table 43.